Father (rapper): 2018–2020: Awful/RCA, partnership with Adult Swim & departure from RCA

 In 2018, Awful Records announced a partnership with RCA Records that would allow Awful to sign artists to a joint Awful/RCA contract.
 Father's major label debut, Awful Swim was released in conjunction with RCA and Adult Swim the same year.
 Awful and Father would formally end the RCA partnership in 2020 following the release of his EP, Hu$band.

 With his departure from RCA, Awful Records would serve to only release new Father material; dropping all of its signees, and as a clothing brand.
 He told Earmilk in an interview:"The thing that I started, you know what I started.
 I never truly intended to become a major label, I just wanted to go with the flow.
 It started off initially as a collective of artists working together which is what I always wanted it to be, which is what it’s returned to now...
 I don’t want to own people's careers."

 During the COVID-19 pandemic, Father would move back to Atlanta from Los Angeles for familial reasons.
 Later that year, he released another EP, Tha Thingz I Do 4 Money.
 The EP marked a complete switch from Father's usual deadpan flow and careless demeanor towards a crooning, auto-tuned style.
 Father would follow up with his fifth studio album, Come Outside, We Not Gone Jump You in late 2020.
 The album continued the crooning, auto-tuned flow that was displayed on the EP.
 As described by Pitchfork, the album is more suitable for "slow dancing than moshing, [but] the party continues."

 2021–present: Young Hot Ebony 2

 After a string of singles in 2021 and early 2022, Father announced a sequel to his breakout mixtape, Young Hot Ebony.
 Young Hot Ebony 2 was released on June 10, 2022, with guest appearances from former Awful associates Zack Fox, Meltycanon, and Archibald Slim, alongside Tony Shhnow.
 The album was a return to Father's signature groaning, deadpan style following the crooning on Come Outside, We Not Gone Jump You.

 Personal life

 Mangum was born in Mississippi, United States.
 He relocated to Metro Atlanta with his family at age 10.
-He attended Georgia State University for a degree in pharmacy but did not complete his degree.
+He attended Georgia State University for a degree in pharmacy, although he did not graduate.
 His son, Sunday, was born in January 2020.
 He currently resides in Atlanta with his son and girlfriend.